Yahweasel/nodejs-server-pages/README.md

 `require`.
 Otherwise, `module` is nothing like Node's `module`.

+# WebSockets

+In addition to standard, templated pages, NodeJS-Server-Pages has support for WebSocket "pages".
+The `createWSServer` function is used in place of `createServer`, and instead of creating a FastCGI server, an HTTP server is created which only supports WebSocket connections.
+Depending on the WebSocket URL accessed, it defers to scripts, not unlike .jss scripts in the normal server.
+This can be proxied from a standard web server to create a variety of WebSocket endpoints.
+New servers are started automatically when the host scripts change, so this is a practical way of hosting diverse WebSocket endpoints without having to restart the core server.

+In addition to the configuration parameters accepted by `createServer`, `createWSServer` requires a field `root`, which describes the root directory for scripts handled by this server. `root` must be an object with at least a `default` field, containing the path where WebSocket scripts are stored.
+It may additionally have fields in the form of `host:<HOSTNAME>`, in order to support different scripts for different hostnames. `port` defaults to `/tmp/nodejs-server-pages-ws.sock`.

+If the path `/foo/bar/baf` is accessed, then the file `foo/bar/baf.js` is run from the appropriate root.
+Each script is a JavaScript file which is used as the body of an `async function`.
+That function is called every time a new WebSocket connection is made.
+The variable `sock` refers to the particular WebSocket. `request`, `session`, and `module` are available, but no other NodeJS-Server-Pages variables.
+Sessions may be accessed and modified within a WebSocket connection, but new sessions may not be created; that is, the session must have originally been created by a standard NodeJS-Server-Pages page.

+A single instance of a script will handle multiple WebSocket connections.
+A new instance is only created when the script changes.

 # Why NodeJS-Server-Pages?

 ## Why NodeJS-Server-Pages instead of (other JS solution) x?